 A key element of professional practice is regular, ongoing clinical supervision and Continuing Professional Development activities (CPD).
-Professional members bear the cost of this currency of practice in order to become members and to maintain their membership each year.
+Practising members bear the cost of this currency of practice in order to become members and to maintain their membership each year.

 Clinical supervision is a formal relationship with an experienced clinician, someone that you pay for each session and the supervisor should have no direct relationship to your workplace or to overseeing your employment.
 There must be no dual relationships between you and the supervisor such that you are not able to be perfectly candid (without repercussions at work).
-Your supervisor must be either an approved ANZACATA supervisor or one approved by ACA or PACFA.
-The purpose of clinical supervision is to monitor your clinical work with clients and ensure their welfare is always paramount in your one-to-one work with clients and to promote your own personal professional competence as a therapist.
+Your supervisor must be either an approved ANZACATA supervisor or one approved by APS, ACA or PACFA or similar counselling or clinical supervision bodies in other countries.

-Continuing Professional Development (CPD) is defined by ANZACATA as: "A range of professional learning engagements through which creative arts therapists maintain life long learning".
+Continuing Professional Development (CPD) is defined by ANZACATA as: "A range of professional learning engagements through which creative arts therapists maintain life-long learning".